dgrisafe/cprs_templates/README.md

 # cprstrix
-Tips and tricks for using CPRS as efficiently as possible
+Templates with tips and tricks for using CPRS as efficiently as possible